benc-uk/touchmidi-old/README.md

 There are four base types of widget; `slider`, `button`, `encoder` & `xypad`.
 The button widget takes an optional specifier `toggle` if it is to act as toggle on/off button.
 The slider widget can be specified as `vertical` or `horizontal`, if omitted the default is vertical.

 #### Widget Common Parameters
 Widgets have several common parameters.
 All attributes are added to the div tag, even though they are not parts of the HTML standard.
+All of these parameters are optional.

 * **`colour="{colour_hex_value}"`**
-Set the colour of the widget, used for the widget border and other styling.
+Sets the colour of the widget, used for the widget border and other styling.
 Specify this using standard HTML hex colour syntax, e.g. `#33FF22`.
-Yes it is spelt _colour_.
+If omitted the default colour used is bright green #00FF00.
+Note. bright colours work best, oh and yes it is spelt _colour_.

 * **`label="{label_text}"`**
-hshshhs
+Provides a text label to be displayed on the widget.
+A hash '#' in the text string will be substituted with the widget's current value.
+Note. button widgets don't have a value

 * **`min="{min_value_int}"`**
-hshshhs
+Sets the minimum value the widget can hold and send.
+If omitted the default minimum is zero.
+Note. doesn't apply to buttons which don't hold values.

 * **`max="{max_value_int}"`**
-hshshhs
+Sets the maximum value the widget can hold and send.
+If omitted the default maximum is 127.
+Note. doesn't apply to buttons which don't hold values.

 #### Slider
 Blah